Islam in Poland: Early 20th century

-Recent years
+Post-WWII

-Apart from the traditional Tatar communities, since the 1960’s Poland has also been home to a small, immigrant Muslim community.
+Apart from the traditional Tatar communities, since the 1960s Poland has also been home to a small immigrant Muslim community.

 In the 1960’s and 1970’s Poland attracted a number of immigrants from many socialist-friendly Arabic-speaking Muslim states of the Middle East and North Africa.
 Some of them decided to stay in Poland.
 In the late 1980s this community became more active and better organized.
 They have built mosques and praying houses in Warsaw, Białystok, Gdańsk (built by the Tatar community), Wrocław, Lublin and Poznań.
 There are also praying rooms in Bydgoszcz, Kraków, Łódź, Olsztyn, Katowice and Opole.

-Since the overthrow of the Polish communist regime in 1989, other Muslim immigrants have come to Poland.
+Since the overthrow of the communist Polish People’s Republic in 1989, other Muslim immigrants have come to Poland.
 Relatively prominent groups are Turks and fellow ethnic-Slavic Muslims from the former Yugoslavia.
 There are also smaller groups of immigrants from Bangladesh, Afghanistan, and from other countries, as well as a refugee community coming from Chechnya.

 The Polish Shia minority includes foreign students, migrants, and embassy staff, mainly from countries such as Iraq, Iran, Bahrain, Lebanon, along with native converts to Islam.
 Currently, Shi'ites in the country do not have their own freestanding mosque, but they do meet for weekly Friday prayer and major Islamic holidays.